 The Hospital periodically receives or advances funds for working capital purposes.
 Interest is not charged and there are no fixed repayment terms on these transactions.
-Receivables (payables) from other affiliates within the Hospital as of June 30, 2014 and 2013 is shown below:
+Receivables (payables) from other affiliates within the Hospital as of June 30, 2015 and 2014 are shown below: